ploe/croma/README.md

 Its packages provide a clean, declaritive interfaces for generating formatted strings.

-It is designed to be lightweight an straightforward.
+It is designed to be lightweight and straightforward.

 # How do I get it?